-Internal walls

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Internal walls Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Old staining was noted to linings within the attic floor store cupboard although this area was found to be dry when tested with a moisture meter.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Sub-floor ventilation is generally restricted.

 Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Normal wear and tear was evident to the kitchen units.
+It was noted that the base plate of the kitchen carcass below the sink is insecure and this will require attention.